A Rough Guide to Lake Garda in Italy : Things to Do in Desenzano

 The Polada peat bog gave up it's hidden secrets of weapons, including flint arrowheads, ceramics and utelsils.
 You will also find a large plough made of oak dating from the Bronze Age which was around 2,000 B.C. as well as other prehistoric findings

-Along to the western side of the town is the Roman Villa discovered in 1921 and is considered an important archaelogical area.
+Along to the western side of the town is the Roman Villa discovered in 1921 and is considered an important archaeological area.
 It dates from the 1st century A.D. but it was 300 years before it was finally completed.
-It contains mosaics depicting scnes of hunting, fishing and farming.
+It contains mosaics depicting scenes of hunting, fishing and farming.